-Julie Bednarski, Tom Kowalske, Phil Richards, Nathan Frost, James Bryant, Tony Belback, Tara Hartzel, Graham Gablehouse, Sadie Oswald, Mike Green, Anna Tollfeldt, Chris Kamal, Kristin Courtney, Stephen Todd, Sara Miller, Randy Peterson, Jeff Williams, Scott Forbes, Paul Salomone, Katie Taylor, Andy Barclay, Stephen Warta, Lindsey-Lorgen Jones, Joe Simonowicz, Brian Elliott, Steve Heinl, Andy Piston, Kyle Shedd, Chase Jalbert, Sara Gilk-Baumer, Troy Thynes, Lowell Fair and Ed Jones.
+Julie Bednarski, Tom Kowalske, Phil Richards, Nathan Frost, James Bryant, John Morris, Moxie Trovato, Ceona Koch, Gwynn Llewellyn, Tim Sontag, Sarah McDonell, Kade Holling, Sam Herrman, Evan Fritz, Chris Kamal, Kristin Courtney, Stephen Todd, Sara Miller, Randy Peterson, Jeff Williams, Scott Forbes, Paul Salomone, Katie Taylor, Andy Barclay, Stephen Warta, Lindsey-Lorgen Jones, Joe Simonowicz, Brian Elliott, Andy Piston, Kyle Shedd, Chase Jalbert, Troy Thynes, Lowell Fair, Ed Jones, Patrick Fowler and Jeff Rice.

 Appendix A. 2.
-Proposed field projects, Taku River, 2022.
+Proposed field projects, Taku River, 2023.

 Appendix A. 2.
-Proposed field projects, Taku River, 2022.
-Project/ Approx. Dates Function Agency Involvement Taku Chino ok, Sockeye and Coho Salmon Marking Program Mid-April • Set up camp and build fish wheels.
-ADF&G TRTFN/ DFO All aspects 5/1 - 10/1 • Fish wheels will operate at least 15 hours per day in daylight with hourly fish wheel checks (includes extended holding study) to capture all salmon.
-ADF&G TRTFN/ DFO All aspects 4/28 - 6/30 • Drift gillnet operation will have 4 wet net hours per day to capture Chinook salmon.
-ADF&G TRTFN/ DFO All aspects • All healthy Chinook salmon will be spaghetti tagged secondary marked; all marked large- and small-sized Chinook salmon will be tagged with blue spaghetti tags and medium-sized fish will be tagged with yellow spaghetti tags; the tagging target for large Chinook salmon is 750 healthy fish released with spaghetti tags; the precision goal is 25-30% for the season; radio tag 200 of the spaghetti tagged large fish (drift gillnet); tissue samples will be collected on all large fish captured using drift gillnets for use in GSI analyses by statistical week; tissues will be provided to DFO; additional paired samples will be gathered on radio tagged fish and those will go to the ADF&G lab; all captured Chinook salmon will be sampled for ASL; and all adipose-clipped male Chinook salmon will be checked for the presence or absence of a CWT using a hand wand and then released; all heads from sacrificed fish will be sent to ADF&G lab.
-ADF&G TRTFN/ DFO All aspects 5/1 - 10/1 • All healthy sockeye salmon (>350mm MEF) captured in the fishwheels will be spaghetti tagged and marked with a left axillary finclip which will be collected for use in GSI analyses; up to 260 fish/week will be sampled for ASL; precision goals are 50% for weekly.
-ADF&G TRTFN/ DFO All aspects
+Proposed field projects, Taku River, 2023.
+Project/ Approx. T a .
+Dates Function D Species Agency Taku Chin ook, Sockeye and Coho Marking Program Mid-April Set up camp and build fish wheels.
+All species ADF&G/ TRTFN/ DFO 5/1-10/7 Fish wheels will operate at least 15 hours per day in daylight with hourly fish wheel checks (includes extended holding study) to capture all salmon.
+All species ADF&G/ TRTFN/ DFO 4/28-6/30 Drift gillnet operation will have 4 wet net hours per day to capture Chinook salmon.
+Chinook ADF&G/ TRTFN/ DFO 4/28-6/30 All healthy Chinook salmon will be spaghetti tagged secondary marked; all marked large- and small-sized Chinook salmon will be tagged with blue spaghetti tags and medium-sized fish will be tagged with yellow spaghetti tags; the tagging target for large Chinook salmon is 750 healthy fish released with spaghetti tags; the precision goal for the MR is 30% for the season; tissue samples will be collected on all large fish captured using drift gillnets for use in GSI analyses by statistical week; tissues will be provided to DFO; all captured Chinook salmon will be sampled for ASL; and all adipose-clipped male Chinook salmon will be sacrificed; all female Chinook salmon will be checked for the presence or absence of a ad clip using a hand wand and then released; all heads from sacrificed fish will be sent to ADF&G lab.
+Chinook ADF&G/ TRTFN/ DFO 5/1-10/7 All healthy sockeye salmon (≥350mm MEF) captured in the fishwheels will be spaghetti tagged and marked with a left axillary finclip; 20% of the captured fish will be sampled for GSI and age; all fish will be sampled for sex and length.
+Sockeye ADF&G/ TRTFN/ DFO 5/1-10/7 All healthy coho salmon (≥350mm MEF) captured in the fish wheels and set gillnets operated at Canyon Island will be spaghetti tagged and marked with a left axillary finclip; the ASL target for coho salmon is 600 fish for the season; all ad clipped fish will be sacrificed for CWT analysis and all heads from sacrificed fish will be sent to ADF&G lab.
+Coho ADF&G/ TRTFN/ DFO Chinook and Coho Salmon Juvenile Coded Wire Tagging 4/1-5/31 The CWT goals are 50,000 Chinook and 30,000 coho salmon smolt; sample every 100th Chinook and coho salmon smolt for length and weight; and sample 300 coho salmon smolt for age (12-15 scales per fish).
+Chinook, Coho ADF&G/ DFO